Special schools in Kingston

 Bedelsford School is a Foundation Special School for children age 2 to 19 years.
 The school offers a specialist range of provision to support children with physical disabilities, profound and multiple learning difficulties, multisensory impairments and complex learning disabilities including complex health needs.

-Dysart is a community special school for children and young people with a range of learning needs age 5 to 19 years.
-Pupils have severe learning disabilities and a large majority have a diagnosis of Autistic Spectrum Disorder.
+Dysart is a community special school for children and young people with a range of learning needs age 4 to 19 years.
+Pupils have severe learning disabilities and a large majority have a diagnosis of Autism.
 Some pupils have profound and multiple learning disabilities and complex health needs.
+The school opened a 15 place primary centre in North Kingston in September 2021.

 St Philip's School